Structure tensors

 Construct from measurements

-The spectral expansion coefficients of any CPO may be determined from discrete measurements of crystallographic axes.
-This requires constructing the corresponding structure tensors (for each crystallographic axis), from which the expansion coefficients may be derived.
+The harmonic expansion coefficients of any CPO can be determined from discrete measurements of its crystallographic axes.
+This requires constructing the corresponding structure tensors (of each crystallographic axis), from which the expansion coefficients may be derived.

 import numpy as np